ABOUT ME

 Bio

 Before joining Microsoft, I did my Ph.D (2018- early 2023) in Machine Learning Group, CBL at the University of Cambridge, supervised by Prof. José Miguel Hernández-Lobato, and advised by Prof. Richard Turner.
 My PhD research focused on the field of probabilistic and causal machine learning.
 Check out my PhD thesis Advances in Bayesian Machine Learning: From Uncertainty to Decision Making.
 During my PhD, I also worked as an intern researcher at Microsoft Reserach Cambridge (MSRC), under the supervision of Dr. Cheng Zhang.
 Before joining the University of Cambridge, I obtained an MRes degree in Computational Statistics and Machine Learning from the Depertment of Computer Science, University College London, supervised by Prof. David Barber.
-During my time at UCL, my research focused on Stein methods for Bayesian inference on doubly intractable models and Gaussian Processes.
-You can find my master’s thesis here.
+During my time at UCL, my research focused on Stein methods for Bayesian inference on doubly intractable models.